7aaa7/MCLI/README.md

 10. List of metrics group
     -    URL: list=metrics_grp
 11. List of metics belonging to a particular array/scalar value of metrics group
     -    URL: list=metrics&metrics_grp="list of metrics group"

-Example Usage:
+* Example Usage:

-a.
-To get list of all servers having "proc_run" as metric
+* To get list of all servers having "proc_run" as metric
     - http://<DOMAIN>/api/webservice.php?list=servers&metrics=proc_run
-b.
-To get list of all metrics deployed
+* To get list of all metrics deployed
     - http://<DOMAIN>/api/webservice.php?list=metrics
-c.
-To get list of all metrics deployed for a particular server
+* To get list of all metrics deployed for a particular server
     - http://DOMAIN/api/webservice.php?list=metrics&servers=bll-us1